-Piano covers are only way to protect your valuable instrument, and are quite common in homes.
-The substantial protection they offer from damage is also vital for pianos located in public places and places of high traffic, including universities, churches, hotels, concert halls, school, auditoriums, and resorts.
+Piano covers are the only way to protect your valuable instrument, and are quite common in homes.
+The substantial protection they offer from damage is also vital for pianos located in public places and places of high traffic, including universities, churches, hotels, concert halls, schools, auditoriums, and resorts.
 Below are some of the main reasons why you should buy a piano cover.

 Piano Covers protect your piano from physical damage, including scratches and chips:

 A grand piano cover acts as an important barrier between the wood surface of your piano and the surroundings.
 A piano does scratch fairly easily, and repairing and refinishing one can cost thousands of dollars (take it from someone who had a piano floor lamp fall over on their piano...).
 A piano cover will help prevent those dings and scratches.

 A piano cover can help reduce the sound while playing: